 - Rowers are not moving as one unit; timing is off.
 E.g., one or more rowers start to slide before the others; one or more rowers initiates the drive slightly before the others.

 - Rowers have unnecessary movements such moving their heads in the boat.

 - Rowers have excessive movements such as excessive layback, rushing up the slide, or slamming the blade at the catch.

-Controlling the blade on the drive and the recovery is critical for boat balance.
-Two key points:
+Controlling the blade on the drive, finish/release and the recovery is critical for boat balance.
+Key points:

 Rowers should try to keep their hands level at all times.
-To balance the boat, stroke side rowers may have to lower their hands slightly while bow side rowers raise theirs slightly and vice versa.
+On the recovery, the oar handle and shaft should be balanced in the oarlock and straight out across the boat and water.
+If the boat feels off balance, hand levels may be off.
+Stroke side rowers may have to lower their hands slightly while bow side rowers raise theirs slightly and vice versa.